mikolofton/mouse-movement-prediction/README.md

 | mean.amt              | the mean actual movement time from all instances                                                         |
 | mean.v                | the mean Euclidean distance between predicted movement times and actual movement time from all instances |

-Authentication
+Prediction
 --------------

 1. Instance object that contains _uid_, _origin_, _offset_, _w_ and _mt_ is passed in the API request.
 2. _a_ is set to the Euclidean distance between _origin_ and _w_.
 3. The _uid_ is used to retrieve an existing document in the “users” database and therefore the _uid_ must match an _uid_ contained in the metrics database.
 4. Once a matching user document is found, the API uses the _slope_, _yInt_ for that user along with the _iod_ from the request to predict the movement time by applying them to the linear regression formula.
-5. The API evaluates whether the absolute value of the difference between the predicted value and actual value is less than the standard error.
-This method determines whether the prediction value is within one standard deviation of the actual value.
+5. The API returns the predicted value and compares it to the actual movement time.
-6. If the predicted MT is within one standard deviation of the actual MT, the API sets the authentication response to true and vice versa.
-7. The authentication response includes a confidence score that is a combination of weighted metrics that convey the reliability of the authentication result.
+6. The response includes a confidence score that is a combination of weighted metrics that convey the reliability of the prediction result.

 Confidence Score
 ----------------

-The confidence score represents the reliability of the authentication result.
+The confidence score represents the reliability of the prediction result.
 The confidence score is split between three segments, each with a weighted value that when combined will produce an overall score between 0 and 100.
-The table below shows the three segments and their total weight. _Currently the weights are arbitrary and will be tested against a set of data to determine a better weighting system based on their actual affect on accurate authentications._
+The table below shows the three segments and their total weight. _Currently the weights are arbitrary and will be tested against a set of data to determine a better weighting system based on their actual affect on accurate predictions._

 | Segment                      | Weighted Value |
 | ---------------------------- | -------------- |